Social Media Claim

 AAP FactCheck traced the Facebook post's top image back to a Flickr picture from September 15, 2008.

 The photos in the Facebook post are of the Old Dragon Head (Laolongtou in Chinese), a section of the Great Wall of China.
-This section at Qinhuangdao is considered to be the start of the wall - where it meets the sea about 300 kilometres east of Beijing, online magazine and travel company Atlas Obscura. and is named for its resemblance to a dragon's head drinking from the ocean.
+This section at Qinhuangdao is considered to be the start of the wall - where it meets the sea about 300 kilometres east of Beijing and is named for its resemblance to a dragon's head drinking from the ocean.

 AAP FactCheck was unable to find the source of the original meme, but it was posted on October 21, 2019 to a reddit thread titled, The Right Can’t Meme, where the poster mocked it, writing, “Tide comes in, tide goes out, can't explain that”.